shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-pulse-to-check-campaign-health.md

 ---
 title: Using Pulse to Check Campaign Health
-description: In this page learn to view , understand and troubleshoot Pulse Data. ms.date: 10/28/2023
+description: In this page learn to view, understand and troubleshoot Pulse Data. ms.date: 10/28/2023
 ---